Pedagogy or Technology: Teaching in COVID-19

 A Pedagogical Solution

 While many would prefer to attend classes online, perhaps just as many would prefer at least some F2F instruction.
-As such, colleges and universities realize that none of the traditional delivery modes (fully online delivery, fully F2F delivery, or a hybrid model of some online plus some F2F) will be sufficient to meet all the learners returning to classes in the Fall and subsequent terms.
-To be equitable to all students, an innovative approach where those who can attend in person and those who would only join online and receive the same quality of education is the solution.
-That is, all students, regardless of the mode of delivery, will be fully engaged and immersed in the same classroom at the same time.
-While the present level of practice in the standard is an online education, and to some degree, adaptive to hybrid models where some delivery is F2F, the new challenge is how to accommodate distant and in-person learners SIMULTANEOUSLY.
-This new challenge is of pedagogy, far more than it is one of technology, although the technology required to do this is still in the developmental stage.
+As such, colleges and universities realize that none of the traditional delivery modes (fully online delivery, fully F2F delivery, or a hybrid model of some online plus some F2F) will be sufficient to meet the needs of all learners returning to classes in the Fall and subsequent terms.
+The equitable solution is an innovative approach that provides the same quality education to online and F2F learners simultaneously.
+That is, all students, regardless of the mode of delivery, will be fully engaged and immersed in the same classroom at the same time with the same instructor.
+While the present level of practice is an online education, and to some degree, adaptive to hybrid models where some delivery is F2F, the new challenge is how to accommodate remote and in-person learners SIMULTANEOUSLY.
+This new challenge is of pedagogy, far more than it is one of technology.

 A New Modality